101.1Jurisdiction: Territorial, Personal, & Subject Matter

 - The court must have all three types of jurisdiction (territorial, personal, and subject matter) to be able to hear a case.

-- Even when a crime occurs primarily in another state, North Carolina courts may still have jurisdiction if there is a significant nexus to NC.
+- North Carolina courts have territorial jurisdiction if there is a significant nexus to NC, even when a crime occurs primarily in another state.

 The term “jurisdiction” is used broadly to cover a wide variety of topics, but as used here it essentially means the authority of the State of North Carolina to try a defendant for a criminal offense.
 Jurisdiction is simply the “court’s power to decide a case or issue a decree.”
 Black’s Law Dictionary 927 (9th ed.
 2009).